Genetic Counseling (GENC)

 GENC 6700 Internship

 In addition to course-based degree requirements, students participate in internships related to the field of genetic counseling.
 These internships begin in the students' first term.
-Internships give students the opportunity to learn in varying practice-based environments including clinical and laboratory settings, as well as placements in a research and/or advocacy capacity with a specific organization or research protocol.
+Internships give students opportunities to learn in varying practice-based environments including clinical and laboratory settings, as well as placements in a research and/or advocacy capacity with a specific organization or research protocol.
 Students document their experiences online daily and provide written summaries of their experiences for the program leadership to review.
 Students attend their internships once a week.
 Clinical supervisors evaluate the students in each of the placements.

 0 Course Units